 The 1999-2013 Delaware Distance Classic 15K [& 5K in 2012-13] Road Races were held at the Wilmington, DE Riverfront with start/finish at entrance to Frawley Stadium, home of the Blue Rocks baseball club.

-Starting in 2014, the Delaware Distance Classic has been held in historic Delaware City, DE.
+For 5 years, the Delaware Distance Classic was held in historic Delaware City, DE.
 The 15K course itself is an out and back, flat and fast course, from the foot of Clinton Street, out Cox Neck Road, onto the Biddles Point trail head, and onto the Michael Castle C&D Canal Path.
 Water stations are at the 5K turnaround on Cox Neck Road and at the parking lot entrance to the Michael Castle Canal path.
+See Delaware City details.